senad-meskin/powerscripts/README.md

 ```
 git-ignore VisualStudio
 ```
-will download contents of the file `https://raw.githubusercontent.com/github/gitignore/master/VisualStudio.gitignore`
+will download contents of the file `https://raw.githubusercontent.com/github/gitignore/master/VisualStudio.gitignore` and save it to file `.gitignore`

+**Possible problems**
+Names of templates are case sensitive so you should know the name before downloading.

 ## RNA (Restart Network Adapter)